eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 #### Mechanism: Limited Direct Execution

-When a process is running on the CPU, nothing else else is, including the operating system.
+When a process is running on the CPU, nothing else is, including the operating system.
 So how can the OS (which is not running) manage processes (which are running)?

 A mechanism called Limited Direct Execution is used.
 The elements of this are:
 - Trap instructions.
-    - These trap instructions give control to the hardware, which in turn gives control to the OS with additional priviledges (kernel mode).
+    - These trap instructions give control to the hardware, which in turn gives control to the OS with additional privileges (kernel mode).
 The OS does its thing, then executes a return from trap instruction, which gives control back to the hardware, which in turn gives control back to the running program.
     - Normal prgrams can pass arguments to these trap instructions by placing values on the stack that are understood by the OS.
     - These are called "System Calls"
 - Switching control between process: